 - 10.33 The site is positioned in close proximity to a number of services.
 There are two schools within 1km (primary and secondary) along with dentists, public houses, a chemist, cashpoint, newsagent and a convenience store. - 10.34 There are two bus stops within 120m of the site on Ashbrow Road with more extensive services provided along Bradford Road within a 5 minute walk of the site.
-There are numerous services to Huddersfield Town Centre. - 10.35 Whilst it is clear from the above that the site is accessible, as detailed in the remainder of the report the applicant is considering ways of potentially improving the pedestrian accessibility of the extra care facility to encourage non-car travel modes.
-This will be reported as an update.
+There are numerous services to Huddersfield Town Centre. - 10.35 It is clear from the above is that the site is in close proximity to public transport links and other facilities.
+However, as detailed in the remainder of the report the applicant considered ways of potentially improving the pedestrian accessibility of the extra care facility to encourage non-car travel modes given that it lies at a higher level.
+However, explored options were not considered feasible.